Does Kefir Soda Have Alcohol?

 First, to make sure we’re all on the same page:

 - Did you see this post?
 How and Why to make kefir soda pop – it’s simple and full of healthy probiotics!
-(Also you could get probiotic supplements here.)
+(We also take this probiotic daily to keep our immune system strong and our gut healthy.)

 - And you’ll need to know where to get kefir grains.
 (Remember there might be a funky delay when you click into that page.)